UNISvalbard/Geo-MOD/landing-page.md

 - Design your own flight plan
 - How to fly an UAV
 - UAV data acquisition

-Geo-MOD is complemented by [Geo-SfM](https://unisvalbard.github.io/Geo-SfM/landing-page.html), a tool for acquisition, processing and analysis of structure-from-motion photogrammetry data in the geosciences and [Geo-UAV](https://unisvalbard.github.io/Geo-UAV/landing-page.html), a tool for UAV-based data acquisition in the field.

 ```{admonition} Q&A
 Course participants are encouraged to use [Issues](https://unisvalbard.github.io/Geo-MOD/issues.html) on GitHub to raise questions regarding content issues so that everyone else with a similar doubt can look into it.